tap349/tap349.github.io/_posts/2017-08-01-elixir-troubleshooting.md

 2. <http://coderstocks.blogspot.co.at/2016/01/sqs-throughput-over-https-with-elixir.html>
 3. <https://elixirforum.com/t/odd-slowdowns-with-concurrent-https-requests-http-client-concurrency/1221/12>

-on startup, hackney creates a default pool of connections which are reused globally in application for requests to the same host but doesn't use this pool - by default hackney creates and closes connections dynamically.
+on startup hackney creates a default pool of connections which can be reused globally in application (for requests to the same host) but doesn't use this pool - by default hackney creates and closes connections dynamically.

 to use the default pool, add it to `hackney` options: